incountry/sdk-nodejs/README.md

 ```
 Available request options for `range_key`: `$lt`, `$lte`, `$gt`, `$gte`.

-5. Find One
+### Find one record matching filter

-If you need to find the first document matching filter, you can use the `findOne` method.
+If you need to find the first record matching filter, you can use the `findOne` method.
 ```
 const record = await storage.findOne(country, filter)
 ```
 If record not found, it will return `null`.

-6. Batches
+### Batch read

+Warning.
+This method is deprecated.
+It is recommended to use `find` instead.

 It is possible to get a number of records by `key` at once.
 ```
 // Currently only GET batches are supported